aggressor-FZX/aggressor-FZX/README.md

 Welcome to my GitHub profile.
 I’m passionate about AI, machine learning, physics, and data science.

 - 🔭 Currently working on AI-powered projects
-- Active President of the AI club at Everett Community College
+- Active President of the AI club at Everett Community College (also a U of Maryland grad)
-- University of Maryland Physics graduate
-- Just made a WSU course advisor chat bot to help select classes, provide dates times of courses, and fellow Cougars in the right direction.
+- Just made a WSU course advisor chat bot to help select classes (I go there too), provide dates times of courses, and fellow Cougars in the right direction.
 - 🌱 Learning advanced ML techniques
 - lIke nerual networks and machine vision techniques
 - 📫 Contact me: [jeff.d.calderon@gmail.com](mailto:jeff.d.calderon@gmail.com)